 Sole trader businesses are a common and reliable path for freelancers that are just starting out.
 But the aforementioned higher personal risk can cause companies to stagnate or get stuck early on.
 As a limited company owner, you can expect a lower risk factor, even if your ambitions are a lot higher.
 Since your company operates as a separate entity your personal assets are never on the line.

 Limited companies also carry better liability protection when it comes to lawsuits.
 In the world of graphic design this could be vital if, for example, someone files a claim that you’ve stolen their artwork.
 Your assets will be protected no matter the outcome thanks to your company being regarded as a separate entity to yourself.

 A final definite perk of establishing a limited company is the more attractive proposition you pose for potential clients.
 Being an ‘ltd’ gives off a more professional look to your business.
 Some customers, usually PLCs or larger limited companies, will actually only work with a business if it’s incorporated.

 It’s advisable to assess your aspirations before deciding on whether or not to take the plunge and incorporate your company.
-The setup costs are greater and ultimately more lengthy process — as is the case with taxation.
-But as long as your business aims to grow and attract reputable clients, this could prove to be an essential step in a much larger business venture.
+The setup costs are greater, and it may be a lengthier process — as is the case with taxation.
+But as long as your business aims to grow and attract reputable clients, this could prove to be an essential step in becoming a much larger business venture.

 The path to incorporation